-The Mount Carmel Early Childhood Center is a contemporary, value inspired community with programs for 2, 3, and 4 year olds where collaboration, exploration and play are encouraged to foster a child’s natural creativity and develop a lifelong love of learning.
+The Mount Carmel Early Childhood Center is a contemporary, value-inspired community with programs for 2-, 3-, and 4-year-olds where collaboration, exploration and play are encouraged to foster a child’s natural creativity and develop a lifelong love of learning.

 Young children are eager learners – during their preschool years they learn more than any other time of life!
 Play is the natural way children learn at this age.
-Through play they construct knowledge trying out new ideas, exploring and discovering.
+Through play, they construct knowledge by trying out new ideas, exploring and discovering.
 Through play they learn about and make sense of their world.
 Through play friendships are formed.

 The daily schedule is predictable but not rigid.
 It is organized with appropriate periods of active and quiet time.
 Extended time periods throughout the day allow the children to become deeply involved in activities of their choice.
 By examining real life experiences in their community, and engaging in hands-on activities, children make sense of their world and are empowered as learners.
-Together the children at Mount Carmel, their families and their teachers create a community of lifelong learners.
+The children at Mount Carmel, their families and their teachers work together to create a community of lifelong learners.

-9:30 - 9:45 - Morning Circle (Children gather to sing songs, listen to stories, talk about plans for the day.)
+- 10:00 – 10:15 – Morning Circle: Children gather to sing songs, listen to stories, talk about plans for the day.

-12:30 - 1:00 - Quiet play (Specific table toys and art materials are explored.)
+- 1:00 – 1:15 – Quiet play: Specific table toys and art materials are explored.

-1:00 - 2:00 - Rest time
+- 1:15 – 2:15 – Rest time

-2:00 - 2:15 - Snack
+- 2:15 – 2:30 – Snack

-2:15 - 2:45 - Outdoor/gym play
+- 2:30 – 2:55 – Outdoor/gym play

 - 2:55 – 3:00 – Circle/Full Day children dismiss: Singing songs, listening to stories and discussion of the day’s events.